 USC Annenberg Center for Health Journalism Data Fellowship

-• One week of extensive, hands-on training in beginner, intermediate or advanced Excel or R-Studio
+• Multi-day in-person training in beginner, intermediate, or advanced Excel or RStudio

-• Five months of professional mentorship, including skills-building workshops
+• Five months of mentorship, virtual sessions, and skills-building workshops

 Opportunity offered by: